Ellen Somekawa, Executive Director

 “The theme you play at the start of a number is the territory…and that which comes out after, is the adventure.” – Ornette Coleman.

 Before joining FACTS in 2016, David worked for 20 years as a non-profit administrator, primarily in the performing arts (Painted Bride Art Center, New Orleans Ballet, InterAct Theater Company) in management, finance, and marketing.
 In this role, he dedicated himself to ensuring that the diverse stories of artists would be shared, be it from the stage or within the community.
-He also co-founded, with his spouse, the theatre company Gas & Electric Arts (2005 -2015), producing contemporary movement-theater works by women playwrights.
-David is a piano student at Settlement Music School, and is host of “The Jazz Continuum” a weekly community radio show on G-Town Radio, WGGT 92.9 FM.
+He also co-founded, with his spouse, the theater company Gas & Electric Arts (2005 -2015), producing contemporary movement-theater works by women playwrights.
+David is host of “The Jazz Continuum” a weekly community radio show on G-Town Radio, WGGT 92.9 FM.

 “Study depends on the goodwill of the student…” – Quintillian